 Most SUP anglers prefer quiet boards for the simple reason that noise spooks fish.
 And when you’re sightcasting and a fish goes, it’s gone.
 Board rocker and bow shape have a profound effect on the noise level of a board.
 Flared up bows are great for coasting over waves and keeping balance.
 But they also have a tendency to accentuate the dreaded Hull-Slap.
 In mild to moderate winds small waves will slap against the underside of your board producing vibrations which will send your prey swimming.
 Boards with steep entry bows and v shaped hulls will help reduce or outright eliminate hull slap.

 As you develop as a paddleboard fisherman you’ll want to adapt your setup.
 A board that provides a flexible platform to accommodate different setups is critical for long term satisfaction.
 The inclusion of gear track, D-rings, bungee, and scotty mounts on a board gives you the ease to switch up your config easily.
 While modifying a SUP is possible it’s also a bit more delicate than with a kayak; water that seeps into your foam core isn’t getting out easily.
 Boards with baked in accessory points are easier to adapt and grow with.

-Overview on Fishing Paddleboards
+Overview on the Best Fishing Paddleboards

 We expect that Fishing SUP’s will continue to grow in popularity as more and more people begin to embrace a lighter and faster fishing philosophy.
 And with that the limited number of dedicated fishing paddleboard models should blossom with more innovative and exciting designs.
 We’re personally holding out for a SUP with integrated motor well – a board that incorporates a Bixpy and integrated electronics would be pretty schwifty.
 Let us know your favorite paddleboard fishing rig and tight lines!